 In a First-Party Dram Shop Case, It's Important to Investigate the Bar

 A key characteristic of these cases is that juries take some convincing to agree that the bar who served the customer is more at fault for the customer's injuries than the customer is himself.
 One of the best ways to persuade a jury to hold the bar accountable is to show them evidence of the bar's disregard for the rules.
-Frankly, this evidence is usually easy to come by, since most bars who over-serve a customer to the extent that they injures or kill themselves have done it to other customers.
+Frankly, this evidence is usually easy to come by, since most bars who over-serve a customer to the extent that they injure or kill themselves have done it to other customers.
 In other words, bars only find themselves staring down the barrel of a lawsuit when they make it a habit to violate Texas law with respect to safe alcohol sales, so there's usually plenty of "dirt" for us to find on the bar.

 But therein lies the rub.
-If you have a first=party dram shop case but you don't hire a lawyer soon after the accident to investigate the bar, all of that compelling evidence is not going to do you much good.
+If you have a first-party dram shop case, but you don't hire a lawyer soon after the accident to investigate the bar, all of that compelling evidence is not going to do you much good.
 In this article, Texas attorney Michael Grossman explains why it's imperative that you investigate the bar, its background, and the background of its servers before you file suit.

 For an overview of the other steps taken in dram shop cases, click on the links below:

 While we could write a book on the complex and contradictory nature of jury psychology, suffice it to say, when a single drunk customer is hurt, juries aren't terribly sympathetic.
 But when they can be shown that bar has a sordid history of law-breaking, or that the bar has hurt numerous customers by over-serving them, something clicks in the mind of the juror that makes them think, "If we don't punish this bar, it's just a matter of time until one of these intoxicated customers hurts me or my family."
 This is precisely why it is important to investigate bars.
 Our experience has shown us that bars who serve people to the point that they injure or kill themselves are pretty likely to have a checkered past and numerous brushes with the law.
-But if we can't show that to the jury, then it makes it hard to win the case.
+But if we can't show that to the jury, it becomes very hard to win the case.

 What we look for when we investigate a bar: